Creating Recurring Work Orders (RWO's) in Facilitron Works

 Scheduling

-First, enter a start date for the first work order to go out.
-This can be any future date.
-You can also set a designated prefix in the work order number if desired.
+The start date represents the date the recurring schedule becomes active.
+Beginning on this date, the system evaluates the profile using the configured frequency and lead time to determine when RWOs should be generated.
+You can also set a designated prefix in the work order number if needed.
 This allows work orders created from a specific profile to be easily distinguished from other work orders.
-For example, using the prefix “PM” would create work orders such as PM-10025 instead of the standard fiscal year format like FY25-26-10025.
+For example, using the prefix PM would create work orders such as PM-10025 instead of the standard fiscal year format like FY25-26-10025.

 Next, choose either a Fixed Schedule or Closure-Based work order generation mode.
 The Fixed Schedule option is selected by default.